Declaration on the Rights of Indigenous Peoples: Negotiation and adoption

-All four member states that voted against have their origins as settler colonies of the British Empire, and have a majority of non-Indigenous population.
+All four member states that voted against have their origins as settler colonies of the British Empire, and have a majority of non-indigenous population.
 Since then, all four countries have moved to endorse the declaration in some informal way in which it would not actually become binding law pleadable in court.
 Canada, under a Conservative Party leadership made official public statements against the application of the UNDRIP in Canada.

 However, the Liberal Government elected to leadership in 2015, has unequivocally indicated Canada's support for UNDRIP.
 On December 3, 2020, Bill C-15 was introduced to the House of Commons that would bring Canadian law into alignment with the UN resolution.
 Bill C-15 passed Canada's senate on June 16, 2021, and received royal assent on June 21, 2021, to become law.
-In doing so Canada became the first of the four countries with histories as settler colonies of the British empire with majority non-indigenous populations that originally voted against to now adopt UNDRIP.
+In doing so Canada became the first of the four countries that originally voted against the UNDRIP to adopt it into law.

 Australian Government interventions have been challenged under its terms without success.

 Three abstaining countries, Colombia, Samoa, and Ukraine have since endorsed the document.